RKS244256/Grade-10-Notes/Science/Biology/Biology_SNC2D0.md

 #### Bone Cells

 - Collects Ca from food which is required for the growth & repair of bones
-- Builds boness are themselves which build up the skeleton -
+- Builds bones around themselves which build up the skeleton

 #### Sperm ( ͡° ͜ʖ ͡°) Cells
 - Carry DNA from male parent to join with the DNA of the female parent.
 - Hase a flagellum to allow movement